Kafcafe/CoffeShopAnalysis/README.md

 └── vouchers.csv
 ```

-The exected results are located at `./tests/expected_results`.
+The expected results are located at `./tests/expected_results`.

 #### Example on how to test the system, run these commands in order: